|Pregnancy Week (Select):|

 HPT’s have been shown to be over 99% accurate in lab tests.
 It is more likely you will get a false negative than a false positive if there was an error with the test.

-When Should I Take The Test?
+When Is The Best Time To Take The Test?

 As mentioned above, pregnancy test kits are designed to detect levels of hCG produced by your body if you are pregnant.
 Your body may be producing hCG before your period is due, however it is ideal to test on the first day of your missed period.
 If you were to test earlier than the first day of your missed period, the result may be incorrect.
 It may show a negative result if your hCG levels are not yet high enough to detect the pregnancy, or it may show a positive result and not develop into a true pregnancy due to the incidence of spontaneous abortions, which can occur before your period is due.